dcluet/ACT/README.md

 Installation procedure
 --
 By default your `ImageJ` program has no shortcut to the **ACT macro**.
-The objective of this installation procedure is to transfer automatically the **ACT macro** and all its required files within `ImageJ/Macros` subfolder.
+The objective of this installation procedure is to transfer automatically the **ACT macro** and all its required files within `ImageJ/Macros` sub-folder.
  Finally, for convenient usage, shortcuts will be automatically generated within the Plugins/Macros menu.
 If you have already a version of **ACT**, the installation procedure will overwrite it, making easy updating of your system.

-The following procedure is described in our online tutorial video: http://www.ens-lyon.fr/LBMC/fichiers/equipe-spichty/actinstallation.mp4
+The following procedure is described in our on-line [installation tutorial video](http://www.ens-lyon.fr/LBMC/fichiers/equipe-spichty/actinstallation.mp4):

 1. First launch the `ImageJ` program.
 2. Open the folder you downloaded from our web site.
 It contains the current